Does God Command Us (Christians) To Pray? Find Out Here.

 The parable is the story of a widow who is being oppressed and appeals to a judge for justice.
 This judge does not fear God or people.
 He is not motivated by a love for God, and he does not care what other will think about him for ignoring the widow.
 So, he ignores her at first.
 But the widow keeps coming to him seeking justice.
 He resists for a while, but ultimately gives in – only to get her to go away.
 Jesus implies we need to be like the widow.
 We must pray.
 And we must pray frequently.
 We should pray so much that God could identify with the judge.

-YOU MAY ALSO LIKE Powerful Prayer For Peace Of Mind
+YOU MAY ALSO LIKE Pray This Powerful Prayer For A Successful Week

 For good measure, Paul adds a few more commands to pray.
 To the Colossians he says, “Continue steadfastly in prayer, being watchful in it with thanksgiving.”
 (Colossians 4:2, ESV) Clearly an imperative: pray.
 Pray faithfully.
 Be sure to be grateful and give thanks as well.